 Craftsman Superior | purchased from friend

-plus Kelsey Excelsior, Kelsey Victor, and half dozen others
+plus Kelsey Excelsior, Kelsey Victor, and half dozen other small presses

 with approximately 65 magazines, 200 typefaces,

 100 borders, and hundreds of special characters.

 The serial number is 26,476 and the machine was